Contents

 Features of fermented tea process

-In the world of tea, “fermentation” generally refers to oxidative fermentation, caused by enzymes.
-In contrast, the “fermentation” of fermented tea is caused by microbes such as mold and lactic acid bacteria.
+In the world of tea, the term "fermentation" generally refers to oxidative fermentation, which is caused by enzymes.
+However, the fermentation process used in fermented tea is caused by microbes such as mold and lactic acid bacteria.
+By fermenting the leaves with these microbes, fermented tea is able to achieve its unique characteristics.

 Difference by type of microbes to be used